tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 "main": "src/index.ts",
 ```

+If you chose JavaScript skip this step.

 ### Directory structure
-Look at your directory and you should see:
+Look at your directory and you should see, if you chose TypeScript:

 ```bash
 myproject